bripkens/opencensus-revamp/content/quickstart/go/metrics.md

 By the end of this tutorial, we will do these four things to obtain metrics using OpenCensus:

 1. Create quantifiable metrics (numerical) that we will record
-2. Create meta-data called [tags](/core-concepts/tags) (text) that we will associate with our metrics
+2. Create [tags](/core-concepts/tags) that we will associate with our metrics
 3. Organize our metrics, similar to a writing a report, in to a `View`
 4. Export our views to a backend (Stackdriver in this case)